Interesting Debate Topics: Social, Cultural, and Beyond

 Interesting Debate Topics for College and Beyond

 Once people hit college, they have a pretty good idea about how the world works and should have some set beliefs and standards based on what they believe to be moral or immoral.
-Here’s a course on effective public speaking and interesting topics to debate for college and beyond!

 - Are social networking sites effective, or are they just a sophisticated means for stalking people?